Naeomi/Test/index.md

         <a href="{{base}}/travel">
         <h2>Travel</h2>
         </a>
-        <p>Paragraph of text beneath the heading to explain the heading.
-We'll add onto it with another sentence and probably just keep going until we run out of words.</p>
+        <p>Finding the next place to explore is easy, getting there and the planning of the trip is the fun part, but coming home is always the hardest!
+See where we have been exploring and what we have seen.</p>
         <a href="{{base}}/travel" class="icon-link">
           Find out more...
           <svg class="bi" width="1em" height="1em"><use xlink:href="#chevron-right"/></svg>